Vascepa, A Prescription Omega-3 Fatty Acid, Shows Heart Health Benefits in High-Risk Populations

 By Divya Gopisetty, Martin Kurian, Jimmy McDermott, and Maeve Serino

-Amarin’s Vascepa, an omega-3 (purified fish oil), shown to lower risk of heart attack, stroke, and heart-related death for adults with high risk for heart disease with elevated triglycerides
+Amarin’s Vascepa, an omega-3 fatty acid, shown to lower risk of heart attack, stroke, and heart-related death for adults with high risk for heart disease with elevated triglycerides

 Amarin, a Dublin, Ireland-based company, has announced positive results from its REDUCE-IT trial testing Vascepa, a prescription omega-3 fatty acid, in adults on statins with heart disease or diabetes and other risk factors for heart disease.

 Data presented at the 2018 American Heart Association (AHA) conference in Chicago showed that Vascepa resulted in an overall reduction in important heart-related events by 25%, including: